THE HAVARD FAMILY

 OLD HAVARD HOME WILL GET MARKER

-The historic Henry Harris Havard home near Zavalla has been named a
+The historic Henry Harris Havard home near Zavalla has been named a Recorded

-the Texas State Historical Survey Committee, made the announcement.
+State Historical Survey Committee, made the announcement.

 The Havard home is located n Farm to Market Road 1270, just South of Zavalla